-Most of this work is completed by Swarthmore undergraduate students, who have the opportunity to work independently and make contributions to published research.
+Most of this research is completed by Swarthmore undergraduate students, who have the opportunity to work independently and make contributions to published research.

 In addition to research, I teach a course on analytical methods and instrumentation (Chem 43) and an upper year seminar on topics in environmental chemistry (Chem 103).
-I am also active in the general chemistry curriculum, teaching general chemistry (Chem 10) and a chemistry course for non-majors (Chem 1).
+I am also active in the general chemistry curriculum, teaching general chemistry (Chem 10), a chemistry course for non-majors (Chem 1), and a first year seminar on food chemistry (Chem 2).
 I am involved in the Environmental Studies program at Swarthmore.